(Excerpts from the book "Cult of Freedom", vol.II, chapter 1)

 - The war of the solitary

 Those of you, my friends, who have followed the narration, must have now noticed a paradox.
 After so many years, after so much effort, after so many moral victories over hierarchy and determinism, people found themselves in the same place where they were before - in a state of war of all against all.
 Everyone is equal and everyone is opposed to all.
 Fine, I'm exaggerating.
 The original war of the solitary is an invention of philosophers.
 The reality is exactly the opposite - society does not arise from the war of the solitary, but that war arose from society.
 Are there any other changes?
 Certainly.

 First, the methods of war changed.
 Struggles are guided by rules.
 Norms cover all aspects of interaction.
 If it is physical violence, the norms of democratic procedure are used, if economic - those of fair competition, if the battle of ideas - the authors try to express their thoughts logically, clearly and effectively, rather than just call their opponents idiots.

 Second, the objectives of the struggle have changed.
 If earlier survival and a stuffed belly were at stake, now the picture became very unusual.
 There is virtually no goal!
 One should not take property, status and other ridiculous trifles for the goal of war.
-People go to the barricades for ideas.
+No, the place in the hierarchy and other invented social benefits are still important, but are important only as a consequence of ideas.
+People go to the barricades for ideas!
 Where have they come from?

 - Non-objective ethics